 The NCTA Education Foundation was established in 1998 to support and encourage the use of technology as a learning tool, and to promote Science, Technology, Engineering and Math (STEM) education.
 The Foundation is a 501(c)(3) organization that receives charitable contributions to fund scholarships and advance NCTA's educational activities.

 Betsy Y. Justus NCTA Founders Scholarship (Accepting Applications through May 31, 2014)

-About Betsy Y. Justus
+About Betsy Y. Justus:

 Betsy was a remarkable businesswoman and a pioneer in public leadership and entrepreneurial growth in North Carolina.
-Betsy was the first woman Chair of the State of North Carolina Employment Security Commission from 1987 to 1990 and went on to serve as the first woman Secretary for the NC Department of Revenue from 1990 to 1993.
+She was the first woman Chair of the State of North Carolina Employment Security Commission from 1987 to 1990 and went on to serve as the first woman Secretary for the NC Department of Revenue from 1990 to 1993.
 As Secretary, she represented the state on several national committees and was responsible for enforcing state tax laws and policy.
-In March 1993 Betsy was the inaugural founder and President of the North Carolina Electronics and Information Technologies Association (now NCTA) the State’s premier technology association.
-Under her leadership the association grew a membership base and public policy infrastructure that laid the foundation for the technology industry to grow and prosper in North Carolina.
+In March 1993, Betsy was the inaugural founder and President of the North Carolina Electronics and Information Technologies Association (now NCTA).
+Under her leadership, the association grew a membership base and public policy infrastructure that laid the foundation for the technology industry to grow and prosper in North Carolina.

 Her remarkable legacy of public service, business acumen and entrepreneurial spirit, helped numerous companies, organizations and individuals thrive and succeed in their respective missions.
 In 1998, she left NCTA to work for ACS Enterprise Solutions as an SVP of Business Development.
 Later Betsy joined the executive team at Alphanumeric Systems, where she served as Vice President and remained in that position until her death.